 06 The technical picture

 At 66,675 the IPC has slipped back into the middle of its 60,216–71,601 yearly range, 6.9% short of the high.
-A one-day 1.17% fall does not break the uptrend, but it does end the recent run of near-flat closes on a decisively negative note.
+A one-day 1.17% fall does not break the uptrend, but it does end the recent run of near-flat closes on a firmly negative note.

-The round 66,000 mark is the first level below to watch on any follow-through selling; a hold there would frame July 7 as a sector-driven dip rather than the start of a broader de-rating.
+The round 66,000 mark is the first level below to watch on any follow-through selling.
+A hold there would frame July 7 as a sector-driven dip rather than the start of a broader de-rating.

 The peso remains the steadier signal.
 With USD/MXN at 17.51 and hugging the strong end of its 17.13–18.83 band, the currency shows no sign of the stress that would turn an equity wobble into something larger — and that divergence is what keeps this reading constructive.